Jaylen Warren: 2022 season

 Warren signed with the Pittsburgh Steelers as an undrafted free agent in 2022.
 Following an impressive training camp and preseason, Warren made the final roster on August 31, 2022.

-After signing with Pittsburgh, it was revealed that Warren is a cousin of former NFL RB Willie Parker, who also signed with the Steelers after going undrafted.
+After signing with Pittsburgh, it was revealed that Warren is a cousin of former NFL running back Willie Parker, who also signed with the Steelers after going undrafted.

 Warren got his first professional start in Week 1 against the Cincinnati Bengals.
 In the 23–20 Steelers victory, Warren had three carries for seven yards.
 He scored his first career touchdown on December 18, 2022 on a two yard rushing touchdown against the Carolina Panthers in a 24–16 win for the Steelers.

 On New Years Day, 2023, Warren had 12 carries for 76 yards, he also caught three passes for 22 yards, totaling 98 all purpose yards in the narrow 16–13 road victory.
 Though he did not score a touchdown, it was statistically Warren's best game during the season.

 As a rookie, he finished with 77 carries for 379 rushing yards and one rushing touchdown to go along with 28 receptions for 214 receiving yards.